-A detailed listing of prohibited activities and applicable fines and penalties is provided under the "Water" tab at the following link to the Department of Environment, Land, Water and Planning website: https://www2.delwp.vic.gov.au/doing-business-with-us/fees-and-charges?\ga=2.164427839.163067636.1575330112-236004443.1572329229
+A detailed listing of prohibited activities and applicable fines and penalties is provided under the 'water' tab at the following link to the Department of Environment, Land, Water and Planning website: DELWP Fees and Charges.

 2.5 Compliance Tools

 GMW has the tools available in Figure 5 to ensure compliance.